 How to Watch the Cincinnati Bengals on fuboTV

 - Price: $64.99/mo.

 fuboTV is the best pick for the ultimate streaming experience, including NFL Network and NFL RedZone.
 When many services fail to incorporate these sports networks into their packages, this is a nice perk to have for NFL fans.
 Still, you get more than 100 channels, more than Hulu and YouTube, with thousands of on-demand titles for flexible streaming. fuboTV covers everything you need to see the Bengals play, as long as you live in the Bengals market.

 fuboTV does not give you all of the compatibility that you get with other streaming services like Hulu + Live TV and YouTube TV, but it still works with many devices like your Roku and Xbox.
 It is also compatible with some, but not all, smart TVs made by Samsung, LG, Google, Apple, Amazon and Android.

-You only receive 30 hours of DVR space, the least of the three services, but you still get the free seven-day trial to take its services for a spin.
-From there, it’s your choice to subscribe to one of three different plans.
-The Family plan is the most popular at $64.99 a month for 107 channels, but you can also upgrade to the Ultra plan for 189 channels at $84.99 a month.
-For Spanish speakers, there is fubo Latino with 31 channels for $29.99 a month.
+From there, it’s your choice to subscribe to one of four different plans.
+The Starter plan is the most popular at $64.99 a month for 108 channels, but you can also upgrade to the Pro plan for expanded DVR and screen sharing at $69.99 a month or the Elite plan for 154 channels at $79.99 a month.
+For Spanish speakers, there is fubo Latino with 33 channels for $33 a month.